Celebrating the Anniversary of the Book That Changed the Course of Jewish History

 March 9, 2021Rabbi A. James Rudin

-The story of his transformation into a Jewish national leader and a major player on the global stage of history began a year earlier while he was in Paris covering for the newspaper Neue Freie Presse what became known as l’affaire Dreyfus (the Dreyfus affair).
+The story of his transformation into a Jewish national leader and a major player on the global stage of history began a year earlier while he was in Paris covering what became known as "l’affaire Dreyfus" (the Dreyfus affair) for the Neue Freie Presse newspaper.

-Like other progressive thinkers of his time, the thirty-four-year-old Herzl admired France’s revolutionary ideals of liberte, egalite, and fraternite.
+Like other progressive thinkers of his time, the 34-year-old Herzl admired France’s revolutionary ideals of liberty, equality, and fraternity.
 The arrest, trial, public disgrace, and imprisonment of an innocent French Jewish army officer, Alfred Dreyfus, shattered Herzl’s confidence in the ideals and progress of the French Enlightenment.

-Captain Dreyfus, who, like Herzl, was an assimilated Jew, had been falsely accused of having sold French military secrets to Germany.
-To Herzl, making a Jewish officer the scapegoat for someone else’s crime reeked to Herzl of antisemitism.
-Following Dreyfus’ court-marshal for treason, he was stripped of his rank in a degrading public ceremony as the crowd shouted, “A bas les juifs” (“Down with the Jews”).
+Captain Dreyfus was, like Herzl, an assimilated Jew.
+In 1894, he was falsely accused of selling French military secrets to Germany.
+To Herzl, making a Jewish officer the scapegoat for someone else’s crime reeked of antisemitism.
+Dreyfus was court-marshalled for treason and stripped of his rank in a degrading public ceremony while the crowd shouted, “A bas les juifs” (“Down with the Jews”).
 The spectacle was a wake-up call for Herzl, who noted in his diary that the hostile crowd did not shout “Death to the traitor” or even “Death to Dreyfus,” but “Death to the Jews.”

-Disillusioned, Herzl concluded the indelible stain of antisemitism meant there was no future for the Jewish people in Europe.
+Disillusioned, Herzl concluded that there was no future for the Jewish people in Europe.
 Antisemitism was not a curable social disease.
 He wrote in his diary, “We shall not be left in peace.”

-After considering a number of solutions, including the conversion of Jewish children en mass to Christianity, Herzl decided that the best course was “…the restoration of the Jewish state.”
+After considering a number of solutions, including the conversion of Jewish children en masse to Christianity, Herzl decided that the best course was “…the restoration of the Jewish state.”

 “Am I ahead of my time?
 Are the sufferings of the Jews not yet acute enough?
 We shall see.”

 Any doubts he might have had were short-lived.
-Once he committed to the idea of a mass emigration of Jews from Europe to their ancestral homeland, nothing would stop this prodigal son, who had come home to his people from making his dream a reality.
+Once he committed to the idea of a mass emigration of Jews from Europe to their ancestral homeland, nothing would stop him from making his dream a reality.
 In his words, “If you will it, it is no dream.”
 Herzl was convinced:

 [T]he world needs a Jewish state; therefore, it will arise...No human being is wealthy or powerful enough to transfer an entire people from one place of residence to another.
 Only an idea can achieve that.
 The state idea surely has that power.”

-Herzl met with world leaders to convince them of that solving the Jewish question through emigration was in their self-interest, and he established the World Zionist Organization to rally world Jewry to his cause.
-As Herzl was a newcomer to the Zionist idea, his charismatic brand sparked sharp divisions within the Jewish community, even as it inspired a revival of almost messianic intensity among many Jews in Eastern Europe and Tsarist Russia, where Jews endured official government antisemitism and deadly pogroms.
+Herzl met with world leaders to convince them of that solving the Jewish question through emigration was in their self-interest and established the World Zionist Organization to rally world Jewry to his cause.
+As Herzl was a newcomer to the Zionist idea, his charismatic brand sparked sharp divisions within the Jewish community even as it inspired a revival of almost messianic intensity among many Jews in Eastern Europe and Tsarist Russia, where Jews endured government-sanctioned antisemitism and deadly pogroms.

 Herzl knew little about the rich Jewish religious tradition that focused so intensely on a return to Zion – Jerusalem and the Land of Israel.
-What set him apart was how he was able to majestically (he was always fashionably dressed and sported a long, regal beard) move an oppressed people toward a noble and magnificent goal:
+What set him apart was how he was able to majestically (he was always fashionably dressed and sported a long, regal beard) move an oppressed people toward the Zionist goal:

 “We shall live at last as free men on our soil, and in our homes peacefully die.”